-- Nontraditional and Emerging Transportation Technology Council (institutionalized) Establishment of the Nontraditional and Emerging Transportation Technology (NETT) Council in law that will identify and resolve jurisdictional and regulatory gaps associated with nontraditional or emerging transportation technologies, including issues related to safety, environmental review, and funding and financing. - Transportation Research and Development 5-year Strategic Plan (renewed) The USDOT Research, Development and Technology Strategic Plan guides Federal transportation research and development activities; it guides Federal transportation research and development activities, including all DOT modal research programs, and informs specific research and innovation programs like UTCs and SMART Grants.
-There are forthcoming opportunities for public input to the Department's research, development and technology goals. - Smart Community Resource Center (new) An online resource, established by DOT in partnership with Operating Administrations and other Federal Agencies, on intelligent transportation system and smart communities approaches for use by state, local and tribal governments. - Joint Office of Energy and Transportation (new) A joint office in the Department of Transportation and the Department of Energy to study, plan, coordinate, and implement issues of joint concern between the two agencies, focused on the deployment, operation, and maintenance of zero emission vehicle charging and refueling infrastructure, and related activities. - More than \$4.5 Billion in Research Activities across DOT's Operating Administrations focused on a range of key priorities, including research on vulnerable road users, the impacts on roads from self-driving vehicles, reduction of driver distractions, and emerging alternative fuel vehicles and infrastructure.
+- Nontraditional and Emerging Transportation Technology Council (institutionalized) Establishment of the Nontraditional and Emerging Transportation Technology (NETT) Council in law that will identify and resolve jurisdictional and regulatory gaps associated with nontraditional or emerging transportation technologies, including issues related to safety, environmental review, and funding and financing. - Transportation Research and Development 5-year Strategic Plan (renewed) The USDOT Research, Development and Technology Strategic Plan guides Federal transportation research and development activities; it guides Federal transportation research and development activities, including all DOT modal research programs, and informs specific research and innovation programs like UTCs and SMART Grants. - Smart Community Resource Center (new) An online resource, established by DOT in partnership with Operating Administrations and other Federal Agencies, on intelligent transportation system and smart communities approaches for use by state, local and tribal governments. - Joint Office of Energy and Transportation (new) A joint office in the Department of Transportation and the Department of Energy has been established to study, plan, coordinate, and implement issues of joint concern between the two agencies, focused on the deployment, operation, and maintenance of zero emission vehicle charging and refueling infrastructure, and related activities. - Transportation Resilience and Adaptation Centers of Excellence (TRACE) Grant Program (Authorized at \$550M, new) Competitive research and development grant program that supports institutes of higher education to improves resilience to natural disasters and extreme weather by promoting the resilience of surface transportation infrastructure.
+The program supports ten regional Centers of Excellence and one national Center of Excellence.TRACE grants are authorized in the Bipartisan Infrastructure Law, but funding has not yet been appropriated. - More than \$4.5 Billion in Research Activities across DOT's Operating Administrations focused on a range of key priorities, including research on vulnerable road users, the impacts on roads from self-driving vehicles, reduction of driver distractions, and emerging alternative fuel vehicles and infrastructure.
 This work also includes policy directions and investments in cybersecurity, investments in data infrastructure and data collection, and activities supporting workforce development in technology-related transportation fields.